nicolewallace09/nicolewallace-portfolio/README.md

 * [Questions](#questions)

 ## Installation
 This does not require installation.
-Please see the deployed [Git Hub URL] (https://nicolewallace09.github.io/nicolewallace-portfolio/)
+Please see the deployed Github [URL] (https://nicolewallace09.github.io/nicolewallace-portfolio)

 ## Usage
 The usage of this application should only be to view my portfolio.